 - For RWAs – “Please bear in mind that even by obtaining a consensus, or even if the majority of residents and occupiers want it, residents welfare associations & apartment owners associations cannot legally introduce any sort of ban on the keeping of pet dogs.”

-Bangalore Apartments’ Federation has come up with a humane set of suggestions to craft bye laws in communities for keeping pets in apartments.
+Bangalore Apartments’ Federation has come up with a humane set of suggestions to craft pet rules in housing society & communities for keeping pets in apartments.
 Both the residents and association must remember, sustainable rules have to be remembered and followed by both ends.
 So what can all involved parties do?